-During the years ended June 30, 2018 and 2017, OCIA made lease principal and interest payments totaling \$86,496 and \$86,017, respectively, on behalf of the Center.
+During the years ended June 30, 2019 and 2018, OCIA made lease principal and interest payments totaling \$85,913 and \$86,496, respectively, on behalf of the Center.
 These on-behalf payments have been recorded as restricted state appropriations in the Center's statements of revenues, expenses, and changes in net position.

-During the year ended June 30, 2018, the Center recognized \$2,339 of amortization on the deferred gain on lease restructuring on the OCIA Series 2014A and 2014B lease obligation, leaving a balance of the unamortized deferred gain of \$13,720.
+During the years ended June 30, 2019 and 2018, the Center recognized \$2,339 of amortization each year on the deferred gain on lease restructuring on the OCIA Series 2014A and 2014B lease obligation, leaving a balance of the unamortized deferred gain of \$11,381 and \$13,720, respectively.
 The unamortized deferred gain is included in the deferred inflows in the accompanying financial statements.

-Future minimum lease payments under the Center's obligation to OCIA are as follows as of June 30, 2018:
+Future minimum lease payments under the Center's obligation to OCIA are as follows as of June 30, 2019: